 To ensure that children who rely on free or reduced-price meals at school are able to get the nutrition they need, USDA is working with states to continue providing meals to students.

-The SPLC’s Teaching Tolerance (TT) project has compiled several resources on how educators and school districts can best support students — based on the results of a TT-sponsored survey for educators.
+The SPLC’s Learning For Justice (formerly Teaching Tolerance) program has compiled several resources on how educators and school districts can best support students — based on the results of a TT-sponsored survey for educators.
 The compilation also includes helpful information for parents and caregivers on managing anxiety during this pandemic, as well as materials to aid in homeschooling.

 Supporting Students with Learning Disabilities During School Closures